 Hi!
 I'm MAX!

-I am here to teach you how to code, because you want to:
+I am here to teach you how to become a data scientist, because you want to:

 - Earn more money while not comprising your little, valuable free time

 - Freedom to plan your days & structure your time (aka work on the couch in PJs)

 - Get swamped with job invites from Recruiters on Linkedin who really want to 'stay connected'

 - Stand out in the up-coming Internet of Things, Big Data and Machine Learning revolution

 - Impress your crush by looking super cool when you program

 - Gain that empowering super power that nobody else seems to have

 - Land a to-die-for job in tech, banking, consulting, software engineering, website development, cyber security, digital media, etc..

 - Help people with your ideas, and create an actual running program that can be used by millions